stanislawowski/TrollFactory/README.md

 ### TrollFactory CLI
 The TrollFactory PyPI package also contains TrollFactory CLI.
 It's currently the most reliable way of using TrollFactory.<br>
-To use it, simply execute the `trollfactory` binary from your terminal emulator.
+To use it, run the `trollfactory` binary from your terminal emulator.

-If executed without any parameters, it will generate a personality with default options (Polish dataset, female gender).
+If ran without any parameters, it will generate a personality with default options (Polish dataset, female gender).

 At the moment, you can specify a custom dataset and gender (support for other static properties is coming soon):<br>
 `trollfactory --gender male --dataset english_us`<br>